deepinv/deepinv/paper/paper.md

 in the field, and iii) enhance research reproducibility via a common definition of imaging operators and reconstruction methods and a common framework for defining datasets for inverse problems.

 While other python computational imaging libraries exist, to the best of our knowledge, `deepinv` is the only one with a focus learning-based methods.
 SCICO [@balke2022scico], Pyxu [@simeoni2022pyxu] are python libraries whose main focus are variational optimization and/or plug-and-play reconstruction methods.
 These libraries do not provide specific tools for training reconstruction models such as trainers and custom losses, and do not cover non optimization-based solvers including diffusion methods, adversarial methods or unrolling networks.
-Moreover, `deepinv` provides a larger set of forward operators and generators.
-Another python library for computational imaging is ODL [@adler2018odl], which mostly focuses on computed tomography, and does not include a large variety of solvers.
+Moreover, `deepinv` provides a larger set of imaging operators.
+Another python library for computational imaging is ODL [@adler2018odl], which mostly focuses on computed tomography, and also does not cover most classes of inverse solvers.
 There are also multiple libraries focusing on specific inverse problems: ASTRA [@van2016astra] and the related pytomography [@polson2025pytomography] define advanced tomography operators, and PyLops [@ravasi2019pylops] provides a linear operator class and many built-in linear operators.
-Operator-specific libraries can be used together with deepinv as long as they are compatible with pytorch.
+These operator-specific libraries can be used together with deepinv as long as they are compatible with pytorch.

 ![Schematic of the library.\label{fig:schematic}](../docs/source/figures/deepinv_schematic.png)